Skip to contents

 #> Skipping refseq comparison (not all objects have refseq)

-#> list_phyloseq created (NESTED_ROBUSTNESS)
+#> list_phyloseq created (SEPARATE_ANALYSIS)

 upset_lpq(lpq, plot_type = "upset")